gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

   - `messages` table: `cluster_id` column.
   - `cluster_members` table: (cluster_id, msg_id).
 - **Edge Cases**:
-  - Handle messages that don’t fit any cluster (singleton clusters) by giving them their own cluster ids.
+  - Handle messages that don't fit any cluster (singleton clusters) by giving them their own cluster ids.
   - Allow for cluster merging/splitting as new data arrives.
   - For users sending the first message the graph should get created with the first few messages and clustering should occur without errors.